Get Program Information

 If Approved, Attend Mandatory Pre-Departure Meetings

-International Education will hold pre-departure meetings.
+Global Education will hold pre-departure meetings.
 At the meetings, you will:

-- receive a checklist of things to do prior to departure,
+- Receive a checklist of things to do prior to departure,

-- meet other students who will be studying away,
+- Meet other students who will be studying away,

-- review travel logistics, including passport and visa information, immunizations, health and safety information.
+- Review travel logistics, including passport and visa information, immunizations, & health and safety information.